alexskanders/Skanders-Commons/docs/ARG.md

 ~~~

 - To get values as a char[] use `argFile.get(key)`

-- There is a helper function to get char arrays as strings `argFile.copyAsString(key)`, NOTE: This copies the char TO A STRING, meaning even after argFile closes there is still a string copy of the value.
+- There is a helper function to get char arrays as strings `argFile.copyAsString(key)`, BUT NOTE: This copies the char TO A STRING, meaning even after argFile closes there is still a string copy of the value.